 - The quadratic function is introduced.
 You should know the significance of the vertex and how to find it.
-You should be able to sketch the graph of a given quadratic function. - You should be able to determine the maximum and minimum value of a quadratic function on a specified interval, as in problem 7.2. - You do not need to be able to solve problems that involve maximizing area, revenue, or other quantities.
-You will see many examples of these problems in the test archive.
-These sorts of problems are part of the latter half of chapter 7, and we'll study them after the midterm exam.
+You should be able to sketch the graph of a given quadratic function. - You should be able to determine the maximum and minimum value of a quadratic function on a specified interval, as in problem 7.2. - You should be able find the maximum or minimum possible value of a quantity by expressing it as a quadratic function of some other quantity (e.g., area of a rectangular enclosure as a function of the width of the enclosure, etc.).
+Problem 7.9-7.13 all involve this idea.